Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

+We re-examine the performance of various KD methods, including Tuned KD, under a different light and unveil new insights into the adaptability and robustness of these methods. \cref{fig:KDsvsDataDist} juxtaposes the efficacy of KD methods against varied data distributions.
+This comparative visualization allows us to discern patterns and outliers in performance, highlighting the consistent strength of Tuned KD across multiple scenarios.
+By contrasting these methods side-by-side, we better understand how each method responds to diverse data conditions.

-Finally, the decision tree in \cref{fig:Dec tree} serves as a strategic guide for selecting suitable KD methods based on specific use cases and data environments, offering a practical approach for applying KD methods in various contexts.
+Finally, based on the previous findings, we create the decision tree shown in \cref{fig:Dec tree} as a strategic guide for selecting suitable KD methods based on specific use cases and data environments, offering a practical approach for applying KD methods in various contexts.

-\section{KD from Multiple Pre-trained Models}
+\subsection{KD from Multiple Pre-trained Models}

-This section explores the application of KD in the context of multiple pre-trained models.
+This subsection evaluates the application of KD in the context of multiple pre-trained models.
 Our investigation primarily revolves around Vanilla KD, examining its effectiveness in consolidating knowledge from various models, each with distinct training experiences and data exposures.

-This study aligns with the broader goal of harnessing the collective intelligence of diverse models in decentralized and federated learning systems.
-Additionally, the section briefly touches upon the application of KD in enhancing FL, assessing its role in pre-consolidating models before initiating the FL process.
-This aspect of the study emphasizes the potential of KD in streamlining and advancing the FL workflow.
+This analysis aligns with the broader goal of harnessing the collective intelligence of diverse models in centralized collaborative learning and FL systems.

+Additionally, we examine how KD can be strategically employed to pre-consolidate knowledge across models before they participate in the FL process.
+By doing so, we aim to streamline the FL workflow, potentially reducing the number of communication rounds needed and accelerating the convergence toward optimal model performance.

 For FL experiments, we follow the optimized Federated Averaging (FedAvg) parameters from \cite{caldarola2022improving}, chosen for their relevance to our CIFAR-10 dataset and ResNet-18 model setup.
 We use an SGD solver with a learning rate of 0.01, weight decay of $4 \times 10^{-4}$, no momentum, and local epochs set to 2.
 We implement a standard cross-silo FL setting with full participation (participation rate of 1) across 100 communication rounds.